 Like BMI, there are several other organizations like ASCAP (American Society of Composers, Authors, and Publishers) and SESAC (Society of European Stage Authors and Composers).
 Together, they are tasked with licensing the copyrighted works of songwriters, composers, and music publishers.
 They collect the royalty fees and distribute them to the artists.

-Each PRO has investigators identifying establishments playing unlicensed music from their catalog.
+Like BMI representatives, all other PRO’s have investigators identifying establishments playing unlicensed music from their catalog.
 They will attempt to obtain the fees or take legal action for non-compliance.
 Licenses from every PRO will fill in the gaps not covered by another PRO and give you access to more music to play, which could be expensive.
 A subscription to a licensed music streaming provider, like Jukeboxy, will cover the copyrighted music from all PROs libraries.